russross/blackfriday/README.md

         b.
 Item2

 *  **TOML TitleBlock**, add an extended title block prefixed with `%` in TOML.
+   See the example RFC in the rfc/ subdirectory.

 *  **Unique anchors**, make anchors unique by adding sequence numbers (-1, -2, etc.) to them.
     All numeric section get an anchor prefixed with `section-`.